Nearly half the country requires no permit to carry a concealed weapon — and it’s a growing trend

 At the same time, the Pelletiers said it’s easy for someone to underestimate the training needed to safely use a gun in a defensive situation.

 “They have no idea how difficult it is to use your weapon in a use-of-force situation for defense safely, legally and while avoiding collateral damage,” Jake Pelletier said.
-He estimated beginners need a baseline of roughly 32 hours of quality training.
+He estimated that beginners need a baseline of roughly 32 hours of high-quality training.

 “We stress to our clients, if you put out a round, you own that round,” Crystal Pelletier added.
 “That’s not easy to do if you haven’t trained — especially if you haven’t trained.”

-Though New Hampshire hasn’t required concealed-carry permits since 2017, the Pelletiers saw an uptick in customers seeking safety classes following protests and riots that emerged in parts of the country following George Floyd’s murder in Minneapolis in 2020.
+Although New Hampshire hasn’t required concealed-carry permits since 2017, the Pelletiers saw an uptick in customers seeking safety classes following protests and riots that emerged in parts of the country following George Floyd’s murder in Minneapolis in 2020.

-Despite public polling that indicates a majority of Americans favor reforms that lead to more gun control, gun-control advocates have been losing ground for years because of activism at the state level in part to increased political polarization, according to Sean Holihan, state legislative director for Giffords Law Center to Prevent Gun Violence.
+Despite public polling that indicates a majority of Americans favor more gun control, gun-control advocates have been losing ground for years because of activism at the state level in part because of increased political polarization, according to Sean Holihan, state legislative director for Giffords Law Center to Prevent Gun Violence.

 The number of states where the legislative chambers and the governorship were carried by different parties has shrunk.